-You can request information from us as to whether we are processing your personal data.
-There is no right to information if the provision of the requested information would violate the duty of confidentiality pursuant to § 57 StBerG or if the information must be kept secret for other reasons, in particular due to an overriding legitimate interest of a third party.
-Notwithstanding the above, there may be an obligation to provide the information if your interests outweigh the interest in secrecy, in particular taking into account imminent damage.
-The right to information is also excluded if the data is only stored because it may not be deleted due to legal or statutory retention periods or exclusively serves the purposes of data security or data protection control, provided that the provision of information would require a disproportionately high effort and the processing for other purposes is excluded by appropriate technical and organisational measures.
-Provided that the right to information is not excluded in your case and your personal data is processed by us, you can request information from us about the following:
+You can request information from us as to whether personal data of yours is being processed by us.
+There is no right to information if the provision of the requested information would violate the duty of confidentiality pursuant to Section 57 StBerG or if the information must be kept secret for other reasons, in particular due to an overriding legitimate interest of a third party.
+Notwithstanding this, there may be an obligation to provide the information if your interests outweigh the interest in secrecy, in particular taking into account imminent damage.
+The right to information is also excluded if the data is only stored because it may not be deleted due to legal or statutory retention periods or exclusively serves the purposes of data security or data protection control, provided that the provision of information would require a disproportionately high effort and processing for other purposes is excluded by appropriate technical and organizational measures.
+If the right to information is not excluded in your case and your personal data is processed by us, you can request information from us about the following:

 - Categories of personal data processed by you,

 - Recipients or categories of recipients to whom your personal data are disclosed, in particular in the case of recipients in third countries,

 - if possible, the planned duration for which your personal data will be stored or, if this is not possible, the criteria for determining the storage period,

 - the existence of a right to rectify or erase or restrict the processing of personal data concerning you or a right to object to such processing,

 - the existence of a right of appeal to a supervisory authority for data protection,

 - if the personal data have not been collected from you as the data subject, the available information on the origin of the data,

 - if applicable, the existence of automated decision-making, including profiling, and meaningful information about the logic involved and the scope and intended effects of automated decision-making,